-Philip Caldwell, former Chairman and CEO of Ford Motor Company said of the book, Lean Thinking, by James P. Womack and Daniel T. Jones, “Truly remarkable .... the most comprehensive, instructive, mind-stretching and provocative analysis of any major industry I have ever known.”
-Caldwell is not the only one with high praise for the work.
-Peter Drucker himself called it, “A very important book.”
-In it, Womack and Jones lay out the five principles of Lean manufacturing.
+Lean Thinking, by James P. Womack and Daniel T. Jones, covers the five principles of Lean manufacturing.
+“Truly remarkable .... the most comprehensive, instructive, mind-stretching and provocative analysis of any major industry I have ever known," said Philip Caldwell, former Chairman and CEO of Ford Motor Company.
+Peter Drucker called it, “A very important book.”
 Although the book is primarily focused on Toyota’s achievement in revolutionizing manufacturing, the principles of Lean manufacturing can be applied to almost any industry.

 Here are 5 principles of Lean manufacturing: